11ways/hawkejs/README.md

 # Hawkejs
-A Node.js templating engine built upon TJ Holowaychuk's EJS.
+A Node.js templating engine built upon TJ Holowaychuk's ejs.

 ## Installation

     $ npm install hawkejs

-## Why did you fork EJS?

-I didn't.
-EJS is a dependency of Hawkejs.

-In essence, Hawkejs is a wrapper around EJS that adds some features (like blocks) as simple function helpers.

-Original EJS templates can be used as Hawkejs templates, and the other way around (though Hawkejs functions should be removed, then)
+## Example

+You can check out the example in the test/ subfolder.
+It's quite ugly and not at all feature complete, but you can see it works.

+    $ node test/index.js

 ## What other dependencies are there?

+* ejs

+The rendering of the templates is done by ejs

 * Cheerio